 When Home Mortgage Refinancing Is Not a Good Idea

-Home mortgage refinancing can sound quite attractive to homeowners, but it is not always a good idea.
-Depending on the circumstances, it can either save you money or get you into trouble.
-While the lure of lower interest rates and monthly payments may look good, it is important to understand the risks.
+Home mortgage refinancing can look appealing to homeowners looking to reduce expenses.
+But it’s not always a good idea.
+Depending on your situation, refinancing can either save you money or cause a variety of problems.
+While the lure of lower interest rates and smaller monthly payments makes sense at first glance, it’s crucial to understand the potential risks involved.

 Extending a Loan’s Term

-When you refinance, you often extend the amount of time you’ll repay your loan.
-For example, if you get a new 30-year loan, payments are calculated to last for the next 30 years.
-If your old loan only had 10 or 20 years left to go, home mortgage refinancing will result in higher lifetime interest payments.
+When you refinance, you typically extend the amount of time you’ll repay your loan.
+For example, if you get a new 30-year loan to replace your existing 30-year loan, payments are calculated to last for the next 30 years.
+If your current loan only has 10 or 20 years left to go, refinancing is likely to result in higher lifetime interest costs.

-Home mortgage refinancing costs money.
-You’ll pay fees to your new lender to compensate them for offering the loan.
-You may also pay for legal documents and filings, credit checks, appraisals and so forth.
+Refinancing a home loan costs money.
+You typically pay fees to your new lender to compensate them for offering the loan.
+You may pay a variety of charges for legal documents and filings, credit checks, appraisals, and so forth.

-Even if a loan is advertised as a "no closing cost" loan, you will still pay those fees.
-Generally, this happens through a higher interest rate.
+Even if a loan is advertised as a "no closing cost" loan, you still pay to refinance.
+In many cases, that happens through a higher interest rate than you would otherwise pay.
 To better understand no closing cost refinance loans, research the basics of such loans to avoid common pitfalls.

-It can also backfire, if you are unable to get tax benefits from home mortgage refinancing or if you are unable to pay the larger loan balance and risk losing your home.
+It can also backfire if you are unable to pay the larger loan balance and risk losing your home.
 If you’re having trouble paying consumer debts, think twice before putting your home on the line.
 Consider enrolling in a debt consolidation program before taking such a drastic step.